dimos99/lammps/doc/src/Build_extras.rst

       .. code-block:: bash

-         -D Python_EXECUTABLE=path   # path to Python executable to use
+         -D PYTHON_EXECUTABLE=path   # path to Python executable to use

       Without this setting, CMake will guess the default Python version on your system.
 To use a different Python version, you can either create a virtualenv, activate it and then run cmake.
-Or you can set the Python_EXECUTABLE variable to specify which Python interpreter should be used.
+Or you can set the PYTHON_EXECUTABLE variable to specify which Python interpreter should be used.
 Note note that you will also need to have the development headers installed for this version, e.g. python2-devel.